Ruthless Dutch rip shell-shocked Spain to shreds

 While defenders Pique and Ramos were run ragged, midfield maestros Andres Iniesta, Xavi and Alonso were overrun in the second half and Casillas had a night to forget.

-For the Netherlands, a post-match lap of honor in front of their dancing orange-clad fans represented the perfect start in Brazil.
+For the Netherlands, a post-match lap of honour in front of their dancing orange-clad fans represented the perfect start in Brazil.

 Ahead of facing Chile next Wednesday, Del Bosque will be left to take comfort from remembering Spain lost their opening match in 2010, 1-0 to Switzerland, before going on to lift the trophy.